Tattooing in South Korea: Controversy of legalising tattoos

-Semi-permanent tattoo
+Semi-permanent tattoos

 As the number of working women jumped dramatically, new cosmetic techniques appeared.
 Semi-permanent makeup provides women all around the world with convenience and efficiency.
 It also offers confidence and feelings of relaxation.
 In fact, many social commerce sites are providing various incentives such as offering coupons to increase its popularity.

-Semi permanent make up is a cosmetic technique that applies tattoo pigment onto the dermis for a certain amount of time.
+Semi-permanent make up is a cosmetic technique that applies tattoo pigment onto the dermis for a certain amount of time.
 Compared to a permanent tattoo, it is a cosmetic technique preferred by many people because of safety and durability.

-According to Korean Agency in 2016, The problematic side effects from semi-permanent tattooing, as reported in CISS (Consumer Injury Surveillance System), numbered 77 cases in the last three years.
+According to Korean Agency in 2016, the problematic side effects from semi-permanent tattooing, as reported in CISS (Consumer Injury Surveillance System), numbered 77 cases in the last three years.
 The Ministry of Agriculture conducted tests on 25 tattoo inks to determine the amount of toxicity; 12 products were declared improper and dangerous because they possessed cadmium exceeding the accepted level.
 Six products contained levels of lead, a known neurotoxin, over 5.5 times the accepted level.
 Zinc, copper, and nickel are components that may cause atopic dermatitis if people are exposed to those ingredients for a long time.

+Legalization

+On September 25, 2025 a bill was passed legalizing tattooing by non-medical professionals after over 30 years with a total of 195 out of 202 votes in favor of the act.
+This legalization follows the promise that Mr. Lee had made within his presidential campaign regarding the legalization of tattooing by non-medical professionals back in 2022 after Mr. Yoon was impeached in 2024.
+This bill, formally known as The Tattooist Act, permits those who are non-medical professionals to tattoo, though they must follow set guidelines and will be able to do so within the provided two-year grace period that allows artists to obtain the required licenses and trainings established in the act.
+Among these requirements are passing a national exam in order to obtain a government-approved license, finishing training and compliance with safety and hygiene standards, license management, as well as continuous official documentation.
+This new law, however, does not permit the removal of tattoos, as that is still only reserved for medical professionals.
+The law will be enacted on October 28, 2027 and outlines the requirements that licensed artists must follow such as following safety and hygiene standards with annual health check-ups, explanation and record of potential side effects, and consent from guardians for minors.